-Blogging is flexible and has endless possibilities
+Blogging offers flexibility and has endless possibilities

 Making money with a blog

-1. Choose a name for your blog
+2. Choose a domain name for your blog

 But, be aware that there are two types of WordPress software.